denshoproject/ddr-manual/source/admins/workstations/setup-workstation.rst

 This step configures VirtualBox to automatically attach the USB device to this VM whenever it (the VM) is running.
 Each USB drive has its own name/signature so each time you swap in a new drive -- for example, when you are ready to send a drive full of master binaries back to Densho -- you will need to first remove the old drive using the second procedure below, then add a filter for the new drive using the first procedure.

+**WARNING: VirtualBox has issues with USB3.0 devices.
+If you are unable to capture the device from the VM window with an error such as, "Device is busy," try another USB port on your physical machine or use a USB2.0 external hard drive instead.

 **IMPORTANT: Once you set up a filter, your VM will expect the USB device to remain attached!
 If you unplug the device and try to use the VM you will see anomalous behavior!**

 - Attach the USB hard drive that you prepared using the instructions above.